LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Methodology

 where $\sigma$ is a fixed hyperparameter regulating the latent variance.
-By jointly optimizing reasoning latents and action sequences, we compute a joint LAPO clipped surrogate loss.
-The loss is computed as the masked mean over all valid decision steps $t$, formally written as an expectation:
+For a more intuitive, step-by-step derivation of $r_t^{z}(\theta)$, please refer to Appendix \ref{appendix:latent_likelihood_ratio}.
+By jointly optimizing reasoning latents and actions, we formulate the joint LAPO clipped surrogate loss as an expectation over all valid decision steps $t$:

 where $\epsilon_{\text{min}}$ and $\epsilon_{\text{max}}$ are the clipping thresholds.
 This objective enables the environment reward to shape both the action space and the internal reasoning space simultaneously.
-Specifically, when $\hat{A}_t > 0$, the optimization explicitly minimizes the latent distance $\sum_k \| \mathbf{z}_{t,k}^{\text{old}} - \mathbf{z}_{t,k}^{\theta} \|^2$, effectively pulling the current policy's latent representations toward the "good-reasoning" manifolds that facilitated successful trajectories.
-In practice, to achieve better optimization flexibility, we decouple the joint policy objective $\mathcal{L}_{\text{policy}}(\theta)$ into two separate components: the action loss $\mathcal{L}_{\text{action}}(\theta)$ (for $m=a$) and the latent loss $\mathcal{L}_{\text{latent}}(\theta)$ (for $m=z$).
+Specifically, when $\hat{A}_t > 0$, the optimization explicitly minimizes the latent distance $\sum_{i=1}^{N_z} \| \mathbf{z}_{t,i}^{\text{old}} - \mathbf{z}_{t,i}^{\theta} \|^2$, effectively pulling the current policy's latent representations toward the "good-reasoning" manifolds that facilitated successful trajectories.
+In practice, to achieve better optimization flexibility, we decouple the joint policy objective $\mathcal{L}_{\text{policy}}(\theta)$ into two separate components: the action loss $\mathcal{L}_{\text{action}}(\theta)$ (for $k=a$) and the latent loss $\mathcal{L}_{\text{latent}}(\theta)$ (for $k=z$).
 Finally, the total training loss unifies these policy objectives with state-value estimation, governed by weighting coefficients $\lambda_1$ and $\lambda_2$:

-where $\mathcal{L}_{\text{value}}(\theta) = \mathbb{E}_t \left[ (v_t - \hat{r}_t)^2 \right]$ is the mean squared error (MSE) against the target return $\hat{r}_t$.
+where $\mathcal{L}_{\text{value}}(\theta) = \mathbb{E}_t \left[ (v_t - \hat{R}_t)^2 \right]$ is the mean squared error (MSE) against the target return $\hat{R}_t$.